MichaelRDionne/Cybersecurity-Portfolio/projects/botium-audit/README.md

 - [Recommendations](#recommendations)

 ## Overview
-Internal security audit conducted for Botium Toys to evaluate security controls, compliance with payment processing regulations, and EU business requirements as the company expands internationally.
+An internal security audit was conducted for Botium Toys to evaluate security controls, compliance with payment processing regulations, and EU business requirements as the company expanded internationally.

 ## Documentation Review
 Audit based on analysis of: